In-office testing

 4. 4

-Optional clinician visit
+Optional visit with your clinician

 The two-tier model